ojutalayomi/gdsc-20days-challenge/README.md

 - Day 5-6:
   - Only registered users can now create books, view available books, update books and delete any of their books.
 - Day 7-8:
   - Users can on perform CRUD operations when signed in.
+- Day 9-10:
+  - I used the JWT library to generate bearer tokens (which I set to expire in an hour, after which the user will be redirected to signin to refresh the token.)

 ### Built with